hongyehu/hongyehu/README.md

   - Machine learning & AdS/CFT duality
   - AI scientists

+:book: Education:
+* **2012-2016** Peking University, Department of Physics.
+Advisor: Prof. Biao Wu
+* **2018-2022(Expected)** University of California, San Diego, Department of Physics.
+Advisor: Prof. Yi-Zhuang You.

+**Will actively seek for postdoc position in 2021 summer, focus on Machine Learning, Representation Learning, and Physical Science**

 :clipboard: You can find more info at [My website](https://www.hongyehu.com)

 😄 I am open for collaborations if you share the same passion for combine science and machine learning.